pranay-dutta/Notes/6 - Main Notes/Problems/Palindrome Number.md

 **Topics:** [[Math]]
 **Last Modified**:  `2025-05-11 22:06`

-`Problem: Given int x is palindrome or not. -x will not be a palindrome`
+`Problem: Given int x is palindrome or not. -x will never be a palindrome`

 ### Solutions --